-- 7. Our responsibilities as independent auditors are established by the Local Government (Scotland) Act 1973 and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard. - 8.
+- 7. Our responsibilities as independent auditors are established by the Local Government (Scotland) Act 1973 and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard - 8.
 Auditors in the public sector give an independent opinion on the financial statements and other information within the annual accounts.
-We also review and report on the wider scope arrangements at the Joint Board.
-In doing this, we aim to support improvement and accountability.
+We also review and report on the wider scope arrangements in place at the Joint Board.
+In doing this. we aim to support improvement and accountability.

-The Joint Board responsibilities
+Highland and Western Isles Valuation Joint Board responsibilities